Self-Growth with Upasana Yoga & Ashtanga Yoga's 8 Steps (112)

 If you are not able to fix the mind firmly on Me, then seek to attain Me by means of abyasayōga, Oh Arjuna!

-• EG: Some are drawn to symbols of physically departed guru’s.
-For instance, Ramana, Sai Baba, Adi Shankara, Chinmaya, Krishna, Rāma.
+There are some aspirants who are comfortable relating to Ishvara through tangible objects.
+For example, some are drawn to physically departed gurus like: Ramana, Sai Baba, Adi Shankara, Chinmaya, Krishna, Rāma.

 • Ahimsa: Hold back from contributing to unnecessary discomfort in your external / internal environment.